 The topic of product management is becoming more and more important in companies.
 This is why we are frequently asked the following questions:

-- How is the Definition of Product Management?
+- How is the Product Management Definition?

 - Why Product Management?

-- What are the Product Manager tasks?
+- What are the Product Manager responsibilities?